BuvinJT/distbuilder/docs/HighLevel.md

 independent (non-Python related) "Qt IFW Packages".

 The "Master Config Factory" is used to define the top level "wrapper" installer.
-For each element in "Py Package Config Factories" dictionary, a "package" is created from a Python script.
-Those entries are sub components within the whole, built using separate instances of a [PyToBinInstallerProcess](#PyToBinInstallerProcess).
+For each element in the "Py Package Config Factories" dictionary, a "package" is created from a Python script.
+Those entries are sub components within the whole, built using separate instances of a [PyToBinPackageProcess](#PyToBinPackageProcess).

 If a value in the "Py Package Config Factories" dictionary is set to `None`, one will be generated for it, by *cloning* the master config.
-That cloned Config Factory will then be passed to the overridable function `onConfigFactory( key, factory )`.
+That cloned ConfigFactory will then be passed to the overridable function `onConfigFactory( key, factory )`.
 Within that, your implementation my modify the object, but it will not have to start from "scratch" because whatever common attributes might be shared between the master and the sub components will already be defined.

-The other notable attribute of this class is the a list of "Qt IFW Packages".
+The other notable attribute of this class is the list of "Qt IFW Packages".
-Item in this list may be dynamic [QtIfwPackage](ConfigClasses.md#qtifwpackage) objects, or be simple strings defining relative paths to QtIFW packages that are defined as external resources, in the traditional (hard coded, contented containing) IFW manner.
+Items in this list may be dynamic [QtIfwPackage](ConfigClasses.md#qtifwpackage) objects, or be simple strings defining relative paths to QtIFW packages which are defined as external resources, in the traditional (hard coded, content containing) IFW manner.
-Using this class attribute, you may build installers with packages containing other programs that are not Python related, or may be comprised perhaps of optional resources that the end user might selectively install.
+Using this class attribute, you may build installers with packages containing other programs that are not Python related, or may be comprised of optional resources that the end user might wish to selectively install.

 Constructor: